sayedimac/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_03_develop_code_features.md

 1. Verify that loan ID 37 and loan ID 46 are both for Book One (`"BookItemId": 1`).

-    - Loan ID 37 should have a `ReturnDate` value (2024-01-17)
+    - Loan ID 37 should have a `ReturnDate` value of `2024-01-17`, indicating that the book was returned on that date.
-    - Loan ID 46 shouldn't have a `ReturnDate` value.
-The `ReturnDate` value should be `null`.
+    - Loan ID 46 should have a `ReturnDate` value `null`, indicating that the book is currently on loan (loaned on `2024-07-09` but not returned).

     The `ReturnDate` value is used to determine whether the book is currently on loan.
-If the `ReturnDate` value is `null`, the book is considered to be on loan.
+If the `ReturnDate` value is `null`, the book is currently on loan.

-1. Verify that loan ID 22 is for Book Nine (`"BookItemId": 9`) and that the `ReturnDate` value is set to today's date.
+1. Verify that loan ID 50 is for Book Three (`"BookItemId": 3`) and that the `ReturnDate` value is set to `2023-12-29`.

-    If you're running in the debugger and you cleaned the solution after making changes to the `Loans.json` file, those changes are lost.
-After you clean the solution, the `Loans.json` file is reset to the original data the next time you run the application.
-You can manually update the `Loans.json` file to test the availability status of Book One and Book Nine.

 ### Sync your changes with the remote repository